psadil/maps-2-models/README.md

 ### Data

 The report uses data from the HCP YA S500 release.
 These should be stored in data-raw/hcp/disk*.
 Given that this only relies on a few elements from the HCP dataset (e.g., a few copes), the script [tools/collecthcp](tools/collecthcp) may be helpful.
-The tabular information should be deposted into `data-raw/hcp/[un]restricted.csv` (a copy of the unrestricted table is included in this repo).
+The tabular information should be deposted into `data-raw/hcp/[un]restricted.csv`.
+A copy of the [unrestricted](data/hcp/unrestricted.csv) table is included in this repo.
+The reference table to contrasts must also be available, as provided by [contrasts](data/hcp/contrasts.csv).

+Part of the main analysis script relies on a parquet version of the S500 release that was compiled with [tools/hcptoparquet.py](tools/hcptoparquet.py).
+The location of that script's output should be stored in the path referenced by the environment variable `HCPPARQUET`, defined at the top of [_targets.R](_targets.R).

 It is expected that `fslr::fsldir()` resolves to a valid directory.